FrasSmith/frassmith.github.io/_drafts/2020-01-31-a-life-in-cameras-2.md

 ---
 <img src="/img/cameras/fed.jpg" style="width: 250px;" />

 _Second of a series of posts dedicated to the many cameras that I have owned over the years.
-While some posts may focus on my thoughts the camera itself, for others, I hope to dig up some remote memories and anecdotes from the time when I owned it._
+While some posts may focus on my thoughts about the camera itself, for others, I hope to dig up some remote memories and anecdotes from the time when I owned it._
 <!--more-->

 Writing this second article has taken a bit longer than expected.
 The problem is that this article and several future articles will touch on the same subject.
 It's not a difficult subject, but I don't want to start repeating myself without having something new to say.